Feb 25, 2026

 Skin Health

-They usually have healthy skin, but like most short-haired breeds, their skin can be more exposed to environmental factors.
-They can be prone to dryness if you bathe them too much or when exposed to harsh chemicals.
+They can be prone to dryness if you bathe them too often or if they are exposed to harsh chemicals.
 Always use gentle grooming products and ensure that they are not stressed out during the grooming session.

 Bathing Routine